actix/actix-web/actix-web/README.md

 ## Code of Conduct

-Contribution to the actix-web repo is organized under the terms of the Contributor Covenant.
+Contribution to the `actix/actix-web` repo is organized under the terms of the Contributor Covenant.
 The Actix team promises to intervene to uphold that code of conduct.